Questions about Stealth Camping? Here are tips, benefits, and helpful info about stealth camping.

 You don’t want to look like you’re settling in.

-If you start setting up a BBQ, chairs, and other larger outdoor items, passersby will notice.
+Passersby will notice if you start setting up a BBQ, chairs, and other larger outdoor items.

 The goal is not to be noticed at all.
 But, if you are noticed, you want people to think you’re just passing through.
 You don’t want them to think squatters are moving in.